bpenovic/beacher-scraper/README.md

 | Listen Sockets	(Number of listen sockets) | 256 | 256 |

 ## Database
 Microsoft SQL Database is used for database storage with ORM (objet-orijented mapping) principle (Entity Framework, Code - first).
+In some cases we use raw SQL because we have to update more then 1000 rows in database.
+For optimization of connections and queries we make update with `Temporary tables`.

 ## ScraperFunction
 ScraperFunction is main project which contains: